ptrumpis/snap-camera-server-auto-config/README.md

 [![Sponsor](https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#white)](https://github.com/sponsors/ptrumpis)

 ## ℹ️ Notice: anti virus & malware reports
-The binary file can produce a false positive by your anti virus software.
+The Windows binary file can produce a false positive by your anti virus software.
 This is a known problem with AutoIt binary files https://www.autoitscript.com/wiki/AutoIt_and_Malware

 If you feel unsafe just go with the .au3 script file and run it yourself with [AutoIt](https://www.autoitscript.com/site/autoit/downloads/), you don't need the binary file.